yue/wey/README.md

 * To mark a channel as read we need to send last read timestamp, but it is really to determine which timestamp to send.
 Marking certain bot messages as read would make Slack server think the channel is unread.
+* Converations API does not return information for `im`s.

 ## License